greenbone/docs/src/common/container/performing-feed-sync.md

 A synchronization always consists of two parts:

 1. Downloading the changes via {command}`rsync`
-2. Loading the changes by a daemon into memory and a database
+2. The changes get loaded into memory and a database by a daemon

-Both steps may take a while, from several minutes up to hours.
-Especially for the initial synchronization.
+Both steps may take a while, from several minutes up to hours, especially for the initial synchronization.
 Only if both steps are finished, the synchronized data is up-to-date and can be used.